hs-esslingen-softwaretesting-gruppe-4/studyconnect/docs/exercises/assignment_3.md

 6) Übersichtlichkeit (Overview)

     Reducing the visual complexity of an application is important for a smooth handling of tasks.
 If the overview would be miserable users might not or need a lot of time to find specific features.
-In Studyconnect, if finding your tasks you are working on needs navigating through several pages with ten or more options each, it would lead to distress and a bad image of the product.
+In Studyconnect, if finding the tasks you are working on requires navigating through several pages, it would lead to distress and a bad image of the product.

 7) Leichtigkeit (Ease of use)